 Whilst we don’t like playing the Grinch at Autoline, we do urge you to always be wary of too good to be true scams.
 The threat is greater at this time of year, as the Christmas period is particularly appealing for hackers, given the surge of shoppers – all of whom are potential targets!

 There is nothing more irritating than receiving “junk mail”, aka spam - these types of emails are trying to lure their victims to take action.
-They might offer a time-limited deal or a low price that seems too good to be true (which is usually is) which is why online scams are so widespread over the Christmas period as retailers adopt these tactics to promote their offers.
+They might offer a time-limited deal or a low price that seems too good to be true (which it usually is) which is why online scams are so widespread over the Christmas period as retailers adopt these tactics to promote their offers.

 In 2017, Action Fraud clocked over 42,000 incidents of online shopping fraud with total losses of £58m.
 Gut instinct is the best judge of character when it comes to guessing what’s real or not – just think before you click!

-The way this works is cybercriminals will typically send emails to thousands of people which pretend to come from your bank, online retailers and other trusted organisations.
+The way this works is cyber criminals will typically send emails to thousands of people which pretend to come from your bank, online retailers and other trusted organisations.
 They usually trick you into going to the site, to update your password for example, BUT the link in the email actually goes to a fake website that looks like the real thing and it tricks you into entering personal or sensitive information.

 The email itself can look as if it comes from a genuine source, as scammers can easily clone websites and disguise web addresses but we have noted some good online housekeeping to shield you from most scams: